-The Fitbit Inspire HR is best for small wrists as it has the smallest profile while still providing good features.
-It even has GPS, which may be a good choice if you like tracking your running distances.
+The best Fitbit for small wrists is Fitbit Inspire HR as it has the smallest profile while still providing good features.

 What Is the Smallest Fitness Tracker?

-The Bellabeat Leaf is the smallest fitness tracker we were able to find.
+The smallest fitness tracker we were able to find is The Bellabeat Leaf.
 But keep in mind that while it might be perfect for small wrists, it doesn’t have a display and would require checking an app on your phone.